exceptionalcode/docker-cheat-sheet/README.md

 $ docker run -d -p 8080:8080 <image tag>
 ```

-### Command to run Container and Exited when it is removed
+### Command to run Container and Exited when it is removed or Container in stopped
 ```
 $ docker run --rm -d -p 8080:8080 <image tag>
 ```